technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

     - Hours of operation

-8. Your agent needs 5 to 10 trigger phrases to train the AI to understand your customers' responses.
+8. Your agent needs 5 to 10 trigger phrases to train the AI model to understand your customers' responses.
 To add more trigger phrases, you can either: